ismaelmosquera/number/readme.md

 #### **NUMBER SET**

 This software package written in the Java programming language has been developed, mainly,
-for educational pourposes, not to put in production.
+for educational purposes, not to put in production.
 That is because the implementation is not efficient at execution time.

 The idea was to demonstrate the existing number sets: